marekandreas/elpa/PERFORMANCE_TUNING.md

   complex_avx512_block1 (default)
   complex_avx512_block2
 ```
+#### Builds with OpenMP enabled ####
+If you enable OpenMP support in your ELPA build -- independent wheter MPI is enabled or disabled -- please ensure that you link against a BLAS and LAPACK library which does offer threading support.
+If you link with libraries which do not offer support for threading then you will observe a severe performance loss.

+#### Builds for NVIDIA GPU support ####
 If you build the GPU version of ELPA please make sure that you set during the configure step the compute capability to the highest level your Nvidia GPU cards support.Please also make sure that at the end of the configure steps the GPU kernels are listed.

 ### Runtime pitfalls ###